"I get commissions for purchases made through links in this post."

-They all share the similar operating mechanism and come with the board you’ve bought.
+They all share a similar operating mechanism and come with the board you’ve bought.

 There is no hassle if you want to upgrade the bindings.
-So, you can be happy with the one you have and replace when it needs.
+So, you can be happy with the one you have and replace it when it needs it.